 B.S./M.S.
 Combined Program

-Are you a current B.S.
-Computer Science major interested in getting an M.S.?
-We now have a program that may allow you to complete the course of studies for a B.S.
+Are you a current B.S. computer science major interested in getting a master’s degree?
+We have a program that may allow you to complete the courses of study for a B.S.
 AND M.S. in as few as 5 years!

 While there are many people for whom this will be a good match, it will not suit everyone.
-We expect the program to be especially attractive for students intending to go into industry who would like the more in-depth knowledge that an MS program offers and students coming in with advanced standing.
-However, there are many students who will find this attractive and it is a personal decision that you will want to consider.
+We expect the program to be especially attractive for students intending to go into industry, who would like the more in-depth knowledge that a master’s program offers.
+However, there are many other students who will find this attractive, and it is an option you will want to consider.

-Students in the B.S. degree program with a GPA of 3.2 or better after five or more semesters of study have the option of applying to the combined B.S.–M.S. program to pursue graduate coursework leading to the degree of master of science.
+Students in the B.S. degree program with a GPA of 3.3 or better and within 2 semesters of graduation have the option of applying to the combined B.S./M.S. program to pursue graduate coursework leading to the degree of master of science.
 Such students must complete the requirements for the bachelor of science degree within eight semesters.
-Upon completion of the B.S. degree, students then enroll as a graduate student to continue work towards the master of science degree.
+(Transfer students who are granted additional time by the university may exceed this number.)
+Upon completion of the bachelor’s degree, students then enroll as a graduate student to continue work toward the master of science degree.
 Admission to the master’s portion of the program cannot be deferred.
-Master’s work must begin the semester following the completion of the B.S. degree.
+Master’s work must begin the semester following the completion of the bachelor’s degree.

 The requirements for both degrees remain the same.
-The primary benefit of the program is a significantly simplified and expedited admissions process into the M.S. program.
+The primary benefit of the program is a significantly simplified and expedited admissions process into the master’s program.

 We strongly recommend you discuss the option with your CS adviser.
 The purpose of this page is to give you the basic information that you need to decide whether to apply for the program and how to apply.

-- To give us the ability to assess your work and for you to be comfortable that you want a master’s degree, you must have completed at least SEVEN Computer Science courses at the 400-level or higher by the end of your junior year.
+- To give us the ability to assess your work and for you to be comfortable that you want a master’s degree, you must have completed at least SEVEN Computer Science courses at the 400-level or higher, including at least two at the 500-level or higher, by the time that you apply.
 This can include both required and distribution courses for your major, but not independent study courses, i.e., ones that require a learning contract.

 - Name, PID and contact information

 - Names of two CS faculty members who will serve as your primary references.
+These must be COMPUTER SCIENCE faculty and may not include graduate students.
 The admissions committee may choose to contact any other faculty member as well.
+You should discuss your plans with the faculty members that you list BEFORE you submit your application.

 - Resume with work experience, activities, honors, etc.